joambi/tpf-tools-installers/installer-tpf-tool-intermediate/readme-intermediate.md

 About TPF-Client
 -----------------------

-tpf-client is a low-latency audio transmission software based on the jacktrip protocol and built in Pure Data.
+tpf-client is a low-latency audio transmission software-based on the jacktrip protocol and built-in Pure Data.

 It tries to overcome some limitations that are often encountered when using the traditional jacktrip commandline utility: